Gov. Cooper signs State of Emergency for NC, urges preparation ahead of this weekend’s winter storm

 Department of Transportation workers started brining roads Thursday in preparation for the storm and expect to complete that work on Friday.
 Transportation officials recommend staying off the roads once travel conditions deteriorate.

-If you must travel during bad weather, State Highway Patrol officials remind motorists to reduce speed, leave plenty of room between you and other vehicles and clear all ice or snow from your vehicle before traveling.
+If you must travel during bad weather, NC State Highway Patrol officials remind drivers to reduce speed, leave plenty of room between you and other vehicles and clear all ice or snow from your vehicle before traveling.
 If you become stranded, pull off the highway, remain in your vehicle, and call for help.
-Do not set out on foot unless you can see a building close by where you can take shelter.
+Do not set out on foot unless you can see a building close by where you can take shelter, they said.

 To prepare for winter weather, North Carolina Emergency Management officials recommend these tips: